 View this post on Instagram

 The ninth hole at Cypress Point Club is your classic risk-reward downhill par-4.
-At just 289 yards, it makes up for its length trouble everywhere.
+At just 289 yards, it makes up for its length with trouble everywhere.
 Dunes and native grass line the fairway wth the left side of the green perched on top of a cavernous bunker.
 Plus it’s spectacular looking.

 8th Hole – Pebble Beach